 This Hedgehog Cheeseball is a savory bacon cheddar ranch mixture with a festive presentation that makes a great centerpiece on any holiday table.
 Serve with crackers, veggies, or crostini.
+Pair this with Baked Brie with Fig Jam for a delicious seasonal spread.

 Ingredients